 In May 2021, the Company entered into a third amendment to the lease agreement to extend the term of its existing facility space to July 15, 2022 under the same terms as its existing facility lease except the terms of payment.
 The lease amendment provides for one-year extension period under the same terms.
-The Company paid a security deposit of \$105,000, which is included in Other Assets on the June 30, 2021 condensed consolidated balance sheets.
+The Company paid a security deposit of \$105,000, which is included in Other Assets on the September 30, 2021 condensed consolidated balance sheets.
 As a result of this amendment, the Company recognized an additional right-of-use asset and corresponding lease liability of \$1.2 million.
 In the same agreement, the Company also agreed to rent additional space effective July 16, 2021 for a period of 12 months.
-The lease amendment provides for one-year extension period under the same terms.
-The Company will recognize an additional right of use asset and corresponding lease liability for this additional space as of the effective date in July 2021.
+The lease amendment provides for one-year extension period and is included in the lease term as it is reasonably certain that the Company will exercise the option.
+The Company recognized an additional right of use asset and corresponding lease liability of \$44,000 in July 2021.
+Total payments under the third amendment to the lease including the additional space will be \$1.3 million.

 In May 2020, the Company entered into a lease agreement to rent space in San Diego, California.
-The lease agreement is for three years which commenced August 1, 2020.
+The lease agreement is for three years, which commenced August 1, 2020.
 Total payments under the lease will be \$337,000.
-The Company paid a security deposit of \$29,000 and is included in Other Assets on the June 30, 2021 condensed consolidated balance sheets.
+The Company paid a security deposit of \$29,000 and is included in Other Assets on the September 30, 2021 condensed consolidated balance sheets.
 At the commencement of the lease, the Company recorded an operating lease asset of \$326,000, which consists of an operating lease liability of \$317,000 and cash rent prepayment of \$9,000.

 The Company recognizes lease expense on a straight-line basis over the term of its operating lease.
-As of June 30, 2021, total future rent expense from all real estate operating leases of \$1,435,000 will be recognized over the remaining terms of 25 months on a straight-line basis over the respective lease period.
+As of September 30, 2021, total future rent expense from all real estate operating leases of \$1.3 million will be recognized over the remaining terms of 22 months on a straight-line basis over the respective lease period.